sumitsandhir/ai-voice-text-app/README.md

 ### Voice Recognition
 The application uses the Web Speech API (for web) or OpenAI Whisper (for local Python) to capture audio from the microphone and convert it to text.

-### User Identification
-The application extracts audio features to create a voice profile for the owner, and compares future inputs to this profile using similarity metrics.

 ### Response Generation
 Responses are generated based on the input question, often including both text and code examples where relevant.

-### Visual Highlighting
-When a different user (not the owner) is detected, the response is visually highlighted on the interface.

 ---